datavillage-me/dv-documentation/docs/user-manual/auth.md

 ## Authentication

 Every client is associated with a unique IDP.
-Every request to the control plane should have an access token send as a [Bearer authentication token](https://swagger.io/docs/specification/v3_0/authentication/bearer-authentication/).
+Every request to the Control Plane should have an access token send as a [Bearer authentication token](https://swagger.io/docs/specification/v3_0/authentication/bearer-authentication/).
 The token should contain an `iss` field, indicating which IDP issued the token.
 If it is not related to a known client, the request will be blocked.

-The control plane will validate the token against the IDP and retreive the roles of the user that send the token.
+The Control Plane will validate the token against the IDP and retreive the roles of the user that send the token.

 Although the client is free to bring it's own IDP to the table, a [Keycloak](https://www.keycloak.org/) instance is delivered by default.
 This allows the management of multiple IDPs.
 It offers a lot of features concerning user management.
+Keycloak uses the [OpenID Connect protocol](https://openid.net/developers/how-connect-works/).
+Documentation on how Keycloak implements this and which endpoints it exposes, can be found [here](https://www.keycloak.org/securing-apps/oidc-layers).

 ## Authorization